microsoft/azuredevopslabs/labs/vstsextend/docker/readme.md

 ## Overview

+A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

 This lab outlines the process to build custom Docker images of an [**ASP.NET Core**](https://docs.docker.com/engine/examples/dotnetcore){:target="_blank"} application, push those images to a private repository in [Azure Container Registry](https://azure.microsoft.com/en-in/services/container-registry/){:target="_blank"} (ACR).
 These images will be used to deploy the application to the Docker containers in the **Azure App Service** (Linux) using Azure DevOps.

-The Web App for Containers, allows creation of custom [Docker](https://www.docker.com/what-docker){:target="_blank"} container images, easily deploy and then run them on Azure.
+The Web App for Containers allows the creation of custom [Docker](https://www.docker.com/what-docker){:target="_blank"} container images, easily deploy and then run them on Azure.
 Combination of Azure DevOps and Azure integration with Docker will enable the following:

 1. Build custom Docker images using [Azure DevOps Hosted Linux agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=vsts){:target="_blank"}